vibhoragarwal/techvibhor/_posts/aws_athena.md

 Basic premise that Athena works efficiently on is to limit the size of data to scan, to read desired results.

 When the query conditions are known, instead of querying a large file in GBs, partition it, to direct your queries to query on smaller file sets and be faster.

-Hive partitions are supported in S3 and can be used to partition data with a partition key as a query parameter and value as a data field that seems fit
+Hive partitions are supported in S3 and can be used to partition data with a partition key as a query parameter and value as a data field that seems fit.

 Now partitioning depends on use case itself, and mandatory attributes in your query to Athena which can decide partition keys.